freespace8/myclaude/dev-workflow/commands/dev.md

   - Simple, straightforward implementation with obvious approach
   - Small changes confined to 1-2 files
   - Clear requirements with single implementation path

+- **Step 2.5: Opus Analysis Review & Refinement**
+  - Use Opus to review and refine Codex's analysis:
+    ```bash
+    codeagent-wrapper --backend claude --model opus - <<'EOF'
+    Review and refine the analysis from @.claude/specs/{feature_name}/analysis.md

+    Review checklist:
+    1. Architectural soundness - are decisions technically solid?
+    2. Missing edge cases - any overlooked scenarios?
+    3. Task breakdown quality - are tasks truly parallelizable and well-scoped?
+    4. Security/performance concerns - any red flags?
+    5. Better alternatives - suggest improvements if any

+    Output:
+    - If no issues: return "LGTM" only
+    - If issues found: return the complete refined analysis (same format as original)
+    EOF
+    ```
+  - Use Opus output directly for Step 3; no intermediate file writes
+  - Skip this step for trivial tasks to save time

 - **Step 3: Generate Development Documentation**
   - invoke agent dev-plan-generator